 Effective November 1, 2007, the REIT achieved Tier 1 status on the Exchange.
 In connection with its graduation to Tier 1 status, the REIT accelerated the release of 1,460,250 Units that were subject to escrow conditions at the time as a result of Charter Realty's initial listing as a capital pool company.
-As of December 31, 2008 all of the escrowed Units have been released.
+All of the escrowed Units have been released.